r4riyaz/test-project/README.md

 Before you begin, ensure you have the following:

-- a Base machine/Virtual machine for operations
+- A base machine/Virtual machine for operations
 - Terraform installed on your Base Machine/Virtual Machine [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform)
 - VSCode Installed on your Base Machine/Virtual Machine [Install VSCode](https://code.visualstudio.com/docs/setup/linux)
 - AWS account with an IAM user and access keys